 Why Fall Is the Best Time for Pruning

 Most professionals acknowledge that the best time for pruning is during late autumn.
 That means you should look into it this month and plan for it in November.
 This has a few benefits.
 It’s important to prune only when the tree is in hibernation.
 This protects the tree from the shock it would experience if you prune when trees are actively growing and absorbing nutrients.

 Additionally, waiting until the leaves drop allows you to see the true form of the tree underneath all of its foliage, which helps you make better cutting decisions.
 Pruning in late autumn also helps your tree conserve energy during the long winter, and it takes advantage of the fact that most insects and fungi that could hurt your vulnerable newly-pruned tree are also in hibernation.

 Advantages of Pruning

-- Prevents damage: During the seasons’ change, it’s easy for branches to break and crack, either under the weight of snow or under the stress of windy storms.
-These breaks can create major damage to both your property (like a car or the roof or windows of your house) and to the tree itself.
+- Prevents damage: When seasons change, it’s easy for branches to break and crack either under the weight of snow or under the stress of windy storms.
+These breaks can create major damage to both your property (like a car or the roof/windows of your house) and to the tree itself.
 Prune these branches before winter storms hit.

-- Better fruit and flower yield: If your tree has decorative blossoms, or bears fruit, you can get better results out of it with regular pruning.
-Pruning has been shown to increase the amount of flowers and fruits that a tree produces.
+- Better fruit and flower yield: If your tree has decorative blossoms or bears fruit, you can get better results out of it with regular pruning.
+Pruning has been shown to increase the number of flowers and fruits that a tree produces.
 It also can improve the quality of the fruit.